Cognitive Behavioral Therapy Skills For Your Mental Health & Daily Life

 The nature of CBT treatment

 The exact nature of CBT treatment may depend on the individual being treated and the mental health condition at hand.
-Thus, CBT may include a variety of different techniques.
-These can range from exposure therapy (used to help manage phobias and fears) to role-playing (used to help manage interactions and social situations) as well as collaborative problem-solving, cognitive restructuring, and other specialized treatments.
+Thus, a CBT strategy may include a variety of different techniques.
+These can range from exposure therapy (used to help manage phobias and fears) to role-playing (used to help manage interactions and social situations), as well as collaborative problem-solving, cognitive restructuring, and other specialized treatments.

 What cognitive behavioral therapy skills can you use in your daily life?